 The capital city of the Netherlands has become a thriving tourist hotspot and attracts tourists from all corners of the globe, around 5 million each year in fact!
 It’s hard to name a capital city in Europe that can compete with Amsterdam’s diversity; in just 20 minutes you can walk from Europe’s epicentre of ‘Naughtiness’, The Red Light District, to Vondelpark and find yourself in 120 acres of beautiful vegetation, winding paths and large ponds.
-In this short guide of the city we look at where to stay, things to do and the best times of year to visit.
+In this short guide of the city we look at how best to spend 3 days in Amsterdam, including where to stay, things to do and the best times of year to visit.
 Enjoy!

 Did you know? – Amsterdam’s stock exchange is the oldest in the world, established in 1602, it was formerly used for dealings in printed stock; It is now known as Euronext Amsterdam.

 In truth, there isn’t really a ‘bad’ time to visit Amsterdam, November may be the wettest month of the year with an average rainfall of 90mm, but there are so many attractions, restaurants and cafés (not all of which are the ‘funky’ type) to keep you out of the rain, that you shouldn’t let it put you off!

 Whilst winter months can be very cold in Amsterdam, many consider winter one of the best times to visit; hotels and flight prices are usually much cheaper and the city is far less crowded.
 Snow is quite a common occurrence in Amsterdam and this makes for some truly picturesque scenes, not to mention the city boasts home to some of the best ice skating rinks in Europe!
 New Year celebrations are also said to be very special, with street parties and firework displays that go on long into the night.